lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     A multi-algorithm scheme where at least one component algorithm is a post-quantum algorithm and at least one is a traditional algorithm.

 **PROTOCOL BACKWARDS COMPATIBILITY**: A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
 This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.

+**RSA**: The Rivest-Shamir-Adleman cryptosystem, used in this specification as the RSA-PSS (Probabilistic Signature Scheme) defined in [RFC8017].

 **SIGNATURE**:
           A digital cryptographic signature, making no assumptions